 Although Da Nang is not known as the biggest street food city (that honour goes to Hanoi, check out everything I ate there), I’d highly recommend the Da Nang Food Tour.
 The Vietnamese city layout twists and turns, and many delicious spots are hidden in alley ways.
-Anh is the owner and tour guide for this company, and he took us to some delicious spots that only locals would know.
+Anh is the owner and tour guide for this company, and he took me to some delicious spots that only locals would know.
 I don’t even know if a few of them are real restaurants or just mom and pop cooking food for friends!

 4. View the Fire Breathing Dragon

 Every Saturday, the dragon bridge in Da Nang will put on a fire show at 9pm.
 It’s quite the spectacle as people are lined up on the bridge and along the water to watch.

 As I wanted to relax in this portion of the trip, I didn’t push too hard for other activities.
 But here are some other attractions in Da Nang you may be interested in: